draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 During the steps above, if the information content if insufficient or the constructions of a model entity fails, the corresponding part is collected and saved for the user to enable faster manual curation afterwards (if desired).

-All algorthmns have similar table outputs for the finding part, the filling part is therefore same for all (see :py:meth:`~refinegems.classes.gapfill.GapFiller.fill_model`).
+All algorithms have similar table outputs for the finding part, the filling part is therefore same for all (see :py:meth:`~refinegems.classes.gapfill.GapFiller.fill_model`).
 Before adding any reactions to the model, it is checked, if it already exists to reduce the possibility of duplicates being added.

-Additionally, the following parameters allow the user to set up restrictions on which reactions and metabolites that should added to the model:
+Additionally, the following parameters allow the user to set up restrictions on which reactions and metabolites should be added to the model:

 - ``exclude_dna``: If set to True, reactions containing the keyword ``DNA`` in their name are not added.
 - ``exclude_rna``: If set to True, reactions containing the keyword ``RNA`` in their name are not added.